tribixbite/awesome/README.md

 *   [KirianCaumes/In-Flames-Closet](https://github.com/KirianCaumes/In-Flames-Closet) - A NextJs project to handle a database of images, about the history of the band "In Flames" through their artworks. 🔥#NextJs #React
 *   [skypackjs/package-check](https://github.com/skypackjs/package-check) - A quality score checker for npm packages.
 *   [spacedriveapp/spacedrive](https://github.com/spacedriveapp/spacedrive) - Spacedrive is an open source cross-platform file explorer, powered by a virtual distributed filesystem written in Rust.
-*   [popcorntime/popcorntime](https://github.com/popcorntime/popcorntime) - Popcorn Time puts everything in one place.
+*   [popcorntime/popcorntime](https://github.com/popcorntime/popcorntime) - Popcorn Time™ puts everything in one place.
 Your favorite platforms, your shows, your movies-ready when you are.
 *   [privatenumber/pkgroll](https://github.com/privatenumber/pkgroll) - 📦  Zero-config package bundler for Node.js + TypeScript
 *   [helmetjs/helmet](https://github.com/helmetjs/helmet) - Help secure Express apps with various HTTP headers
 *   [TerribleDev/example-ts-cli](https://github.com/TerribleDev/example-ts-cli) - An example repo of a CLI built with typescript, esbuild, commander, and ora